St Helens Power Flushing

 • Full power flush of old system first

-• Back boiler and fire removed where applicable
+• Back boiler and fire taken out where needed

 • Magnetic filter fitted to new boiler